 The Ziemer femtosecond laser is completely controlled and guided by our board certified ophthalmologist, Dr. Feinerman.
 It is completely bladeless.
 Z-LASIK is unique because it uses extremely small and rapid laser pulses to create the corneal flap (essential to the LASIK procedure).
 The lower energy released with each pulse using Ziemer technology is the main factor in improved overall safety.
 This gives our patients faster healing time and faster visual recovery than any other technology in the world.

-Orange County-based LASIK expert Dr. Gregg Feinerman has performed thousands of LASIK procedures since 1998.
-He believes this advancement in femtosecond laser technology has significant advantages over the older IntraLase technology.
+Orange County-based LASIK expert Dr. Gregg Feinerman has performed thousands of LASIK procedures.
+He believes the advancement in femtosecond laser technology with the Ziemer laser has significant advantages over the older IntraLase technology.
 Dr. Feinerman wants to provide the best patient care and highest level of safety for his Orange County area LASIK patients.
 Furthermore, he believes the more accurate Ziemer femtosecond laser will enable more people to safely undergo LASIK eye surgery.

 Is Z-LASIK safer than IntraLase?